 What a Probate Petition Does

 A probate petition asks the court to recognize the estate and appoint a legal representative.
-This representative manages the estate under court supervision.
+The appointed representative manages the estate under court supervision.

 The petition provides basic facts.
 These include the date of death, known heirs, and estimated assets.
 The court uses this information to decide how probate should proceed.